powellian/nuxt-netlify-contentful-reference/README.md

 # nuxt-netlify-contentful-reference
-Reference version for a JAMStsck site - placeholder content throughout, not currently hosted on Netlify but thst's a quick TODO/WIP.
+Reference version for a JAMStsck site - placeholder content throughout.
+Not currently hosted on Netlify but that's a quick TODO/WIP.

 Includes mockup of environment variables and Nuxt configuration, with relevant links in comments.